appvia/terranetes-controller/docs/development.md

 ### Running off the terminal

 You can also run the controller locally connecting to a remote Kubernetes cluster.
 Here were using kind again, but the controller will pick up whatever your current KUBE_CONFIG is defined as.
-Note, you'll need to apply the CRDs seperately `kubectl apply -f charts/crds`
+Note, you'll need to apply the CRDs separately `kubectl apply -f charts/crds`

 ```shell
 # Create a new local cluster for testing